nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-HospiSearch is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface (GUI)**.
+HospiSearch is a **desktop app for managing hospital patients' particulars, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface (GUI)**.
 If you can type fast, HospiSearch can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents: coming soon